magnificent-math-club/magnificent-math-club.github.io/content/posts/my-first-post.md

 ---

 We will offer several middle school level math classes this summer.
-More information will be posted on the website soon.
+More information will be posted here.

 Please stay tuned!